Tech-Modernization/helmfile-infra/README.md

 Alertmanager includes ***receiver*** configuration for gchat-notify (using calert) and ***route*** configuration for targeting specific receivers has on alert labels.  ***severity*** and ***profile*** (environment) labels are used to target specific rooms.
 Also, alert annotations description, message, runbook_url and link are used customize notification messages.

 The myapp-prometheus-operator standard alerts includes ***PrometheusNotConnectedToAlertmanagers*** which should be manually disabled for now (or configure for Blackhole).
 Future helm chart version could be used to eliminated this alert when  the alertmanager is not included in the release and/or modified to match the tags of the configured shared alertmanager.

+### SLO dashboard as code jsonnet
+SLO dashboards are generated using jsonnet using a IaC approach.
+helmfile hooks trigger generation of prometheus rules, prometheus alerts, and grafana dashboards for **kubeapi** and **myappapi** specs, and these are deployed to prometheus.
+A standardized RED method (Request Rate, Errors, Duration) using a data-driven IaC approach based on https://github.com/bitnami-labs/kubernetes-grafana-dashboards
+See [JSONNET] for more info

 ## Sonarqube
 SonarQube is an open-source continous code inspection tools which empowers developers to write cleaner and safer code.